Marble vs. Quartz: What’s the Best Option for Your Bathroom Countertops?

 Pros and Cons of Marble

-Here are some pros and cons to keep in mind when considering marble as a resource.
+Here are some pros and cons when considering marble as a resource.

-There are generally more pros than cons at this level of material sourcing, but it is always important to do your homework and see specifically which benefits your organization stands to gain.
+There are generally more pros than cons at this level of material sourcing.
+Still, it is always important to do your homework and see which benefits your organization can gain.

 89 Inch Double Sink Bathroom Vanity with Carerra White Marble